bostongolang/golang-lab-chat/lessons/04-login.md

 1. Great!
 Now let's start implementing `ChatUser.Login`.
 First, let's create a helpful banner that says "Welcome to [foo's] server", where `foo` is your name.

-  1. Find `ChatUser.Login` and call `cu.WriteString` with your banner message.
+  1. :star2: Find `ChatUser.Login` and edit it to call `cu.WriteString` with your banner message.
     Make sure you also write the newline.

     Here's what it should look like: